hpsa/hpe-application-automation-tools-plugin/collection-tool/test-result-collection-tool/src/main/assemblies/content/readme.txt

         </testcase>
     </testsuite>

-Additional information like release, taxonomy tags or field tags can be set as command line arguments for JUnit test reports.
+Additional information like release, taxonomy tags, or field tags can be set as command line arguments for JUnit test reports.

-User can also provide the test report in public API format for more complex use cases.
-All additional parameters (release, taxonomy tags, field tags,...) are set directly in the XML file in this case.
+You can also provide the test report in the API internal format by using the -i or --internal option.
+If you use the API internal format, more parameters are set in the XML file than are available in the JUnit test reports.
+For
+example, release, taxonomy tags, field tags,and so on.
+The API internal
+format is defined in testResult.xsd, on the MQM server.

 Examples
 --------

 1. Server configuration is entered directly on the command line.
-User will be prompted to enter the password.
+User is prompted to enter the password.

     java -jar test-result-collection-tool.jar -s "http://localhost:8080"
         -d 1001 -w 1002 JUnit.xml

-2. Configuration of the server is specified in a separate configuration file.
-Password is entered directly on the command line and tags will be assigned to the test result generated from both JUnit files.
+2. Configuration of the server is specified in a separate configuration
+file.
+Password is entered directly on the command line and tags are assigned to the test results generated from both JUnit files.

     java -jar test-result-collection-tool.jar -c someConfig.properties -p
         "password" -t "OS:Linux" -t "DB:Oracle" JUnitOne.xml JUnitTwo.xml

 3. Server configuration is automatically loaded from the 'config.properties' file, which is placed in the same directory as this tool.
-The input file is in a public API format.
+See the format example above in the "Configuration" section.

     java -jar test-result-collection-tool.jar -i publicApi.xml